rsanheim/chatterbox/README.markdown

       :summary_prefix => "[my-prefix] "
     })

-Then when you deliver messages, the options will be merged with the defaults:
+Then when you deliver messages, the provided options will be merged with the defaults:

     Chatterbox.notify(:message => { :summary => "my subject" })